vaughnanton/chess/README.md

-# chess
-Final project for the Odin Project ruby curriculum
+This is the [final project](https://www.theodinproject.com/courses/ruby-programming/lessons/ruby-final-project?ref=lc-pb) of the "Ruby Programming" course from The Odin Project.